stelligent/cfn_nag/README.md

 # Installation

 ## Gem Install
-Presuming Ruby >= 2.5.x is installed, installation is just a matter of `
+Presuming Ruby >= 2.5.x is installed, installation is just a matter of:

 ```bash
 gem install cfn-nag
 ```

 ## Brew Install
-On MacOS or Linux you can alternatively install with brew
+On MacOS or Linux you can alternatively install with brew:

 ```bash
 brew install ruby brew-gem